atlassian-labs/react-loosely-lazy/README.md

 - Customisable deferred loading and phases definition
 - Preloading support
 - Works with both `React.render()` and `React.hydrate()`
+- Babel plugin that works on both client and server to ensure cleaner code and synchornous imports in Node

 ## Usage

+### In your app

 ```js